 Herbal Cough Syrup

-You can use any liquid essentially, like a strong decoction, these make the best medicinal syrups or a fruit/herbal juice, like elderberry.
+You can use almost any liquid, like a strong decoction, these make the best medicinal syrups or a fruit/herbal juice, like elderberry.

 Cough Syrup Two

-When preparing the cough syrups, the dried herbal mixtures are generally decocted.
+When preparing the cough syrups, the dried herbal mixtures are usually decocted.
 The mixture is then strained.
-Then the honey is added and the mixture is allowed to simmer an additional 30 minutes.
+Then the honey is added, and the mixture is allowed to simmer an additional 30 minutes.
 Add the flavoring after the mixture has cooled.
 (Wild Cherry concentrate is a great flavor addition).

 2 teaspoons thyme (thymus vulgaris)

 1 teaspoon boneset (eupatorium perfoliatum)